locustio/locust/docs/retrieving-stats.rst

 First, when running Locust with the web UI, you can retrieve CSV files under the Download Data tab.

-Secondly, you can run Locust with a flag which will periodically save the CSV file.
+Secondly, you can run Locust with a flag which will periodically save two CSV files.
 This is particularly useful if you plan on running Locust in an automated way with the ``--no-web`` flag::

     locust -f examples/basic.py --csv=example --no-web -n10 -t10m